 All students enrolled at Calhoun Community College are required to have in their possession a valid Student I.D. card for general identification purposes and to present it upon demand when requested by a school official.
 The Student I.D. card is valid for each semester of the student's attendance.
 Students I.D. cards are issued during the first two weeks of each semester for new and transferring students.
 Replacement I.D. cards for returning students can be made at a cost of \$20.00.
 Replacement cost cannot be charged to student accounts and must be paid in cash.
-The I.D. card can be used for (1) book buying (campus bookstore only), (2) library book checkout, (3) access to learning labs, (4) entrance into college-sponsored activities, (4) check cashing, (5) library privileges at other designated colleges, and (6) student discounts.
+The I.D. card can be used for (1) book buying (campus bookstore only), (2) library book checkout, (3) access to learning labs, (4) entrance into college-sponsored activities, (4) check cashing, and (5) student discounts.